 Certain birds are protected under the Migratory Bird Treaty Act (MBTA) and the Bald and Golden Eagle Protection Act.
-The IPaC report identified bald eagles and four bird species (great blue heron, olive-sided flycatcher, rufous hummingbird, and western screech-owl) protected under the MBTA that may be present in the Site area during various times of the year.
-Bald eagles nest in large trees near marine shorelines, large lakes, and rivers.
-Great blue herons nest in colonies in large trees near lakes and ponds bordered by forests.
-The Site does not provide suitable nesting habitat for bald eagles or great blue herons.
+The IPaC report identified bald eagles and four bird species (great blue heron, olive-sided

 Olive-sided flycatchers breed in various forest and woodland habitats and mostly nest in coniferous trees.
-Rufous hummingbirds nest in both coniferous and deciduous trees and typically breed in open or shrubby areas, forest openings, yards, and parks, and sometimes in forests, thickets, swamps, and meadows from sea level to about 6,000 feet.
+Rufous hummingbirds' nest in both coniferous and deciduous trees and typically breed in open or shrubby areas, forest openings, yards, and parks, and sometimes in forests, thickets, swamps, and meadows from sea level to about 6,000 feet.
 The western screech-owl lives mainly in forested habitats, especially in bands of deciduous trees along canyons and other drainages and nest in tree cavities excavated by woodpeckers or other suitable cavities.
 Based on habitat requirements, the olive-sided flycatcher, rufous hummingbird, and western screech-owl have the potential to nest at the Site.

 As of February 2020, the Washington Fish and Wildlife Commission has classified 45 animal species as endangered, threatened, or sensitive for the entire State of Washington.
-The Washington Department of Fish and Wildlife (WDFW) Priority Habitat and Species (PHS) internet mapping database identified the wetland habitat adjoining the Jenkins Creek tributary in the northeastern portion of Site as priority habitat, but did not identify any specific protected species for the Site.
+The WDFW Priority Habitat and Species (PHS) internet mapping database identified the wetland habitat adjoining the Jenkins Creek tributary in the northeastern portion of Site as priority habitat, but did not identify any specific protected species for the Site.
+The WDFW stated that the tributary, although it goes dry for part of the year, is considered fish habitat and potential coho salmon and steelhead habitat.